AnnickRynne/Battleship/README.md

 My Battleship game is written purely in Python and designed to run on the Code Institute mock terminal <br>
 on Heroku.
 It is a one player game, against the computer.
 20 battleships are placed at random by the computer<br>
 on a hidden board.
 Each ship occupies one cell.
 The grid has 64 cells (8 x 8).
 The player fires shots by <br>
-inputing a row number and a column letter.
+inputting a row number and a column letter.
 He's entitled to 20 guesses but only needs to find 5 ships to win the game.<br>

 # EXPERIENCE (UX)
 The target audience: